JFoederer/robotframeworkMBT/README.md

 * when-steps evaluate both the `:IN:` and `:OUT:` expressions
 * then-steps evaluate only the `:OUT:` expressions

+Note: Action keywords, i.e. keywords without one of these prefixes, behave as when-steps.

 If evaluation of any expression fails or is False, then the scenario cannot be executed at the current position.
 By properly annotating all steps to reflect their impact on the system or its environment, you can model the intended relations between scenarios.
 This forms the specification model.
 The step implementations use keywords to connect to, and interact with, the system under test.
 The keywords perform actions and check outputs to verify the specified behaviour.

 There are three typical kinds of steps: